Two people in tubes gliding down the snow in the mountains

 Adventure Mountain

-This sledding and tubing resort is located at the top of Echo Summit on Highway 50 and boasts 40 acres of groomed tubing; it’s also the highest elevation snow-play area in Tahoe.
+This sledding and tubing resort is located at the top of Echo Summit on Highway 50 and boasts 40 acres of groomed tubing.
+It’s also the highest elevation snow-play area in Tahoe.
 There are dedicated uphill walking lanes along the 18 tubing runs, one of which is a high-speed 500-foot groomer called The Snake.
-This is a full-service park with rentals, concession stand, and day-use lodge with a fireplace (and a view).
-The vehicle entrance fee is $40 to $50 on non-holidays and includes parking; tubing rates are $20 for adults and $15 for kids 44 inches and under.
-Note that bringing your own tubes is prohibited, and sledding is not allowed. // adventuremountaintahoe.com
+This is a full-service park with rentals, a concession stand, and a day-use lodge with a fireplace (and a view).
+The vehicle entrance fee is $20 non-holidays and includes parking; tubing rates are $40 for adults and $35 for kids 44-inches and under.
+They also offer tubing after dark for $40/person.
+Note that bringing your own tubes is prohibited, and sledding is not allowed. // Nebelhorn, Hwy 50 (South Lake Tahoe), adventuremountaintahoe.com

 Tahoe Donner

-Tahoe Donner on I-80 has a groomed hill, with two monitored tubing lanes and six unmonitored sledding lanes.
-If you're a Tahoe Donner member and have paid the annual recreation fee, access to the tubing area is free.
-For the public, admission is $10 to $25 and includes gear; note that tubing/sledding slots are by reservation only for up to 75 minutes at a time, there is no tow rope for uphill access, and outside equipment is prohibited.
-There’s also an on-site food truck serving snacks and hot chocolate. // tahoedonner.com
+Tahoe Donner on I-80 has a groomed hill with two monitored tubing lanes and six unmonitored sledding lanes.
+Admission is just $5 for members between the ages of three and 70, and $15 to $32 for the public, including gear; note that tubing/sledding slots are by reservation only for up to 75 minutes at a time, there is no tow rope for uphill access, and outside equipment is prohibited.
+There’s also an on-site food truck serving snacks and hot chocolate. // 11509 Northwoods Blvd.
+(Truckee), tahoedonner.com

 Tube Tahoe

-Located near South Lake Tahoe in the small community of Meyers, Tube Tahoe transforms from a golf course in the summer into a wintry tubing hill with eight packed and groomed lanes comprising more than 500 feet tubing space, a few whoop-de-doos, and rubber mats at the bottom of each run to gently slow you down.
+Located near South Lake Tahoe in the small community of Meyers, Tube Tahoe transforms from a golf course in the summer into a wintry tubing hill with eight packed and groomed lanes comprising more than 500 feet of tubing space, a few whoop-de-doos, and rubber mats at the bottom of each run to gently slow you down.
 Wonderful attendants at the top of the hill will happily give you a push for maximum fly time.
 Tube Tahoe sessions are offered on a first come, first served basis (though the entire hill or portions of it can be rented for private parties).
-General admission + tube rental is $60 for adults, $50 for kids six and older, and $30 for mini tubers ages three to five.
-Snow play and spectators are just $15.//tubetahoe.com.
+General admission and tube rental is $65 for adults, $55 for kids six and older, and $35 for mini tubers ages three to five.
+Snow play and spectator rates are just $15/person. // 3021 US-50 (South Lake Tahoe), tubetahoe.com.

 Heavenly Mountain Resort

-You’ll need to purchase a gondola ticket to access this 500-foot groomed hill at the resort’s summit, but the 65-foot vertical drop is a worthwhile rush.
-There’s a minimum height requirement of 42 inches, with “mini-tubing” available for littles on weekends.
-The hill is open daily from 10am to 3pm weather permitting; the gondola is $88 to $96 per person for adults, $58 to $64 for teens and seniors, and $51 for kids ages five to 12.
-Tubing is $41 per hour, and you can refuel at Tamarack Lodge & Bar before hopping the gondola home. // visitlaketahoe.com
+You’ll need to purchase a gondola ticket to access this 500-foot groomed hill at the summit of Heavenly Resort, but the 65-foot vertical drop is a worthwhile rush.
+There’s a minimum height requirement of 42-inches, with “mini-tubing” available for littles on weekends.
+The hill is open daily from 11am to 3pm (weather permitting); the gondola plus tubing is $160 to $174 per person for adults, teens, and seniors, and $120 for kids ages five to 12.
+You can refuel at Tamarack Lodge & Bar before hopping the gondola home. // 4080 Lake Tahoe Blvd.
+(South Lake Tahoe), skiheavenly.com